bsquizz/ocdeployer/README.md

     # Lists the order in which components should be deployed
     stage0:
         # A stage deploys a set of components at a time
-        # By default, at the end of each stage, we wait for all new DeploymentConfig's # to reach "active", unless you set 'wait' to False as seen below...
+        # By default, at the end of each stage, we wait for all new DeploymentConfig's # to reach "active", and build configurations to successfully build, unless you set 'wait' to False as seen below...
         # Stages are sorted by their name, and processed.
         wait: False
         components: